a note about affirmations

 not in spite of it.

-We are not here to convince you.
+nothing here is trying to convince you.

-If at any point the words feel like too much,
+if at any point the words feel like too much,

 you are allowed to set them down.

-They will still be here
+they will still be here

 when — and if —